xorza/scenarium-egui/README.md

 - output node connected to divide

 `Graph::validate` returns a `Result` if any connection references a missing node or an invalid output index.

+## Graph rendering

+The egui app renders the sample graph by drawing node rectangles, labels, and connection lines in the central panel painter.